-Australia sending aid by sea to towns cut off by wildfires
+Australia sending aid to wildfire towns as death toll rises

 “We have three months of hot weather to come.
 We do have a dynamic and a dangerous fire situation across the state,” Crisp said.

-In the New South Wales town of Conjola Park, 50 properties were confirmed destroyed and cars were melted by Tuesday’s fires.
+In the New South Wales town of Conjola Park, 89 properties were confirmed destroyed and cars were melted by Tuesday’s fires.
 More than 100 fires were still burning in the state Wednesday, though none were at an emergency level.
-Four people have died this week, a volunteer firefighter, a man found in a burnt-out car and a father and son who died in their house.
-Another man in New South Wales is missing.
+Seven people have died this week, including a volunteer firefighter, a man found in a burnt-out car and a father and son who died in their house.

-New South Wales Premier Gladys Berejiklian said firefighting crews would take advantage of easing conditions on Wednesday to restore power to critical infrastructure and conduct some back burning.
+Firefighting crews took advantage of easing conditions on Wednesday to restore power to critical infrastructure and conduct some back burning, before conditions were expected to deteriorate Saturday as high temperatures and strong winds return.

+“There is every potential that the conditions on Saturday will be as bad or worse than we saw yesterday,” New South Wales Rural Fire Service Deputy Commissioner Rob Rogers said.

-The early and devastating start to Australia’s summer wildfires has has led authorities to rate this season the worst on record and reignited debate about whether Prime Minister Scott Morrison’s conservative government has taken enough action on climate change.
+The early and devastating start to Australia’s summer wildfires has led authorities to rate this season the worst on record and reignited debate about whether Prime Minister Scott Morrison’s conservative government has taken enough action on climate change.
 Australia is the world’s largest exporter of coal and liquefied natural gas, but Morrison rejected calls last month to downsize Australia’s lucrative coal industry.

 Morrison won a surprise third term in May.
 Among his government’s pledges was to reduce greenhouse gas emissions by 26% to 28% by 2030 — a modest figure compared to the center-left opposition Labor party’s pledge of 45%.